mendix/hybrid-app-template/README.md

 If you have installed the prerequisites outlined in **Setup / Advanced Setup**, you'll be able to build installation packages locally.
 This approach is more complicated, but once you have all dependencies set up, it is generally faster than building remotely using Phonegap Build.

-To build installation packages locally, execute either `npm run android-build` or `npm run ios-build`.
+To build installation packages locally, execute either `npm run build -- android` or `npm run build -- ios`.

 In case you want to deploy your app on a real device, you will likely need to sign your app.
 Please refer to the appropriate Cordova documentation for details: